krebisz/DataAnalyser/documents/SYSTEM_MAP.md

   - legacy-compatible projections (during migration)

 No downstream layer may:

 - assign identity
 - reinterpret semantics
 - influence normalization outcomes

 ---

+## 7C.
+Ephemeral Transformations & Derived Metrics (Additive Clarification)

+> **Additive clarification — Phase 4 implementation.**

+### 7C.1 Transform Operations

+The system supports user-defined transformations over canonical metrics:

+- **Unary operations**: Logarithm, Square Root
+- **Binary operations**: Add, Subtract
+- Operations are applied to metric values, not identities

+### 7C.2 Transform Results Are Ephemeral

+Transform results:

+- are **explicitly non-canonical**
+- have **no semantic authority**
+- are **never promoted to canonical truth**
+- exist only for visualization and exploratory analysis

+### 7C.3 Transform Pipeline

+Transform operations:

+1. Accept canonical metric data as input
+2. Apply mathematical operations to values
+3. Produce ephemeral results with:
+   - derived units (preserved from sources where applicable)
+   - operation provenance (tracked but not authoritative)
+   - preview grids before charting
+4. Feed results into charting pipeline as non-authoritative series

+### 7C.4 Boundaries

+Transform layer:

+- **does not** create canonical metric identities
+- **does not** influence normalization
+- **does not** persist results as authoritative metrics
+- **does** provide explicit operation tracking
+- **does** maintain separation from canonical truth

+This boundary ensures transforms remain **exploratory tools**, not semantic mutations.

+---